3 steps for structuring a successful discovery sales call

 By asking leads to choose their biggest challenge, you have a chance to:

 • Get to the root of the prospect’s problem faster.
-Open-ended, essay-like questions demand a lot of work from the prospect’s end.
+Open-ended questions require too much effort from prospects.
 In contrast, giving them a starting point makes it easier for them to answer the question.

 • Establish credibility.
 By listening to you talk about struggles their peers are experiencing, prospects realize you really do understand the problem they’re having, encouraging them to open up.